 The Trade Union (Facility Time Publication Requirements) Regulations 2017 require the College to publish information on facility time arrangements for trade union officials at the College.
-The following information relates to the period from 1 April 2019 to 31 March 2020 as required by the Regulations and is also made available on the College's website.
+The following information relates to the period from 1 April 2021 to 31 March 2022 as required by the Regulations and is also made available on the College's website.

-Number of employees who were relevant union officials during the relevant period Full time equivalent employee number 1 Percentage No. of employees Percentage of time spent on facility time 1 - 50% 1 Percentage of pay bill spent on facility time Total cost of facility time £350 Total pay bill Percentage of total pay bill spent on facility time Paid trade union activities Time spent on paid trade union activities as a percentage of total paid facility hours
+Number of employees who were relevant union officials during the relevant period

+Full time equivalent employee number 1 Percentage of time spent on facility time Percentage 1 - 50% No. of employees Percentage of pay bill spent on facility time Total cost of facility time £350